 You are not your eating disorder and not all people with an unhappy relationship with food fit neatly into an eating disorder “box”.
 Some people have features of all the eating disorders and some people start with one disorder and then it evolves into another disorder.
-Take our short test below and if you need help, have a look at our Help and Treatment pages to see which disorder fits you best.
+Take the following short test below and see if you need help;

 Whether or not you have an eating disorder depends uponyour answers to the questions below.